FIVE NETFLIX DOCUMENTARIES FOR WINTER EVENINGS

 Tales by Light

 Tales by Light follows five photographers, videographers and explorers as they push the boundaries of their art further in their quest to capture the best images.
 From the underwater paradise of the Raja Ampat islands in Indonesia to the endless wild plains of the Masai Mara Nature Reserve in Kenya, follow in the footsteps of these adventurous artists willing to do anything to see and capture creatively what has never been shown before.
-The first season’s “Panorama” episode, for instance, follows photographer Ernest Shackleton across the polar landscapes of the Antarctic, in an expedition that will make you want to don a warm Quartz Co. winter coat and snowshoes and join him on an adventure to go photograph Quebec’s wild landscapes in style.
+The first season’s “Panorama” episode, for instance, follows photographer Ernest Shackleton across the polar landscapes of the Antarctic, in an expedition that will make you want to wear a warm Quartz Co. winter coat and snowshoes and join him on an adventure to go photograph Quebec’s wild landscapes in style.

 Abstract: The Art of Design